The World of Mayukh Bose

 Laxmi Barkataki

-Krishna Barkataki, Electrical Engineer
+Krishna Chandra Barkataki, Electrical Engineer

 Maternal Grandmother and Grandfather.